kailash-manasarovar/statement/docs/timeline/2026/february.md

 ![Haze and me](../../content/images/fake-accounts/haze-and-me.png)

-- The me I see in it is from that picture.
+- The me I see in it is from that picture Simon Gaskin took of me in 1988.
 - Winston May had a copy of that picture.